 How many ways can candidates enter information into your recruitment system?
 Do candidates fill out web forms?
 Do recruiters enter information into a database?
 What happens with in-person applications or paper applications mailed to the office?

-To the extent possible, make sure your data gathering systems work together, ask the same questions, and use the same fields for answers.
+To the extent possible, make sure your data-gathering systems work together, ask the same questions, and use the same fields for answers.
 Be sure to input data from paper applications into your database.
 It’s also helpful to use systems that work well together.

-5. Create a Data Hygiene Plan—and Stick to It
+5. Create a Data Hygiene Plan

 Keeping recruitment data clean probably doesn’t stand out as a top organizational priority.
-However, committing to the tasks on a straight-forward plan can save countless hours and help avoid unnecessary frustration when it’s time to find new hires.
+However, committing to the tasks on a straightforward plan can save countless hours and help avoid unnecessary frustration when it’s time to find new hires.
 Having a written plan also helps maintain continuity when your company experiences turnover.

-The plan can be as simple as sending a monthly email to contacts in your ATS or other contact database with all the current job openings.
+The plan can be as simple as sending a monthly email to contacts in your ATS or another contact database with all the current job openings.
 From there, run a report of all bounced emails and unsubscribes, making sure that the appropriate person receives the results so that they can update those records.

 Keep Up with the Latest Recruiting Tips and Best Practices